 - On the other hand, it has an amendment added in 2004 that treated same-sex couples differently from opposite-sex couples: opposite-sex couples can marry but same-sex couples cannot.

 - Also, the 14 Amendment to the U.S. Constitution provided additional justification for concluding that the state's SSM ban is unconstitutional.
-It requires that individuals, and thus couples, must be treated equally.
+It requires that individuals, and couples, must be treated equally.

 - Finally, the Full Faith and Credit Clause in the U.S. Constitution seems to require Arkansas to recognize marriages legally solemnized in other states.

 A handful of same-sex couples rushed to their county court houses on Saturday, MAY-09, to obtain marriage licenses.
 Some were married that same day.
 Over the last decade, lesbians, gays, and bisexuals have learned how important it is to react instantly when same-sex marriages become available in their state.
 There have been many cases where the window of opportunity to marry has slammed shut within hours, days or weeks.
 So, speed is often of the essence.

 On MAY-16, the Arkansas Supreme Court stayed the lower court decision temporarily so that no more same-sex couples could marry.
 The case before the Arkansas Supreme Court was renamed Smith v.
 Wright, CV-14-427

 The Attorney General of Arkansas has promised to appeal the case to the state Supreme Court quickly.